Linaro/lava/doc/v2/dispatcher-actions2.rst

  {'results': {'first_set': {'date': 'pass', 'mount': 'pass'}, 'uname': 'pass'}}

-Each TestSet name must be valid as a URL, which is consistent with the requirements for test definition names and test case names in the current dispatcher.
+Each TestSet name must be valid as a URL, which is consistent with the requirements for test definition names and test case names in the V1 dispatcher.

 For TestJob ``1234``, the ``uname`` test case would appear as::